We’re living in a data-crazed world. And data is YOUR specialty.

 First and foremost, you need to decide on the format of your data entry resume.

-In 2020, the most common resume format is the “reverse-chronological” format.
+In 2023, the most common resume format remains the “reverse-chronological” format.
 This is your number one choice.

 Of course, there are other resume formats you can try:

 - Functional Resume - This format emphasizes skills as opposed to professional experience.
 It’s good if you don’t have a lot of experience, are transferring to a new industry, or have gaps in your employment history.

 - Combination Resume - The name says it all: a combination resume is a mix between “Functional” and “Reverse-Chronological.”
 It focuses both on skills AND work experience.
 The combination resume is great if you have a lot of work experience or you are trying to change industries.

 Decided on your resume format?
 Now you need to get your resume layout right.